Dr. Cornelia Baciu

 Security IOs ▪ Foreign Policy ▪ Civil-Military Relations ▪ Peace Studies ▪ Research Methods

-Dr. Cornelia A. Baciu is Postdoctoral Fellow in European Security at the Institute for Peace Research and Security Policy at the University of Hamburg, Germany.
-She was 2019-2020 DAAD-Postdoctoral Fellow at the Foreign Policy Institute, Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University in Washington DC.
-Her current research focuses on world order, US foreign policy, comparative strategy, international organisations (NATO, EU) and democratic security governance.
+Dr. Cornelia Baciu is Researcher at the Department of Political Science, University of Copenhagen.
+Prior to this, she was Postdoctoral Fellow at the Institute for Peace Research and Security Policy at the University of Hamburg, Germany, and at the Foreign Policy Institute, Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University in Washington DC.
+Her current research focuses on world order, US foreign policy, comparative strategy, international organisations (NATO, EU, UN) and democratic security governance.
 She obtained her PhD in civil-military relations and global governance from Dublin City University and was YERUN Visiting Fellow at the Centre for War Studies, University of Southern Denmark.
 Dr. Baciu delivered evidence on the future of CSDP/CFSP in the Irish Senate and lectured Research Methods, International Relations Theories, and Transatlantic Security Policy Post-Brexit at Dublin City University, Maynooth University (Ireland) and Georgetown University (USA).
 Her research was published in peer-reviewed journals and open-source publications.
-Dr. Baciu is affiliated with the DCU Brexit Institute and Co-Convenor of the Working Group "European Security and Defence Transformation" of the Association pour les Études sur la guerre et la stratégie (AEGES) Paris.
+Dr. Baciu is affiliated with the DCU Brexit Institute.

 Dr. Baciu was pre-doctoral fellow of the ZEIT-Stiftung Hamburg and worked as a Risk Analyst at a crisis management company in Konstanz.
 She studied Political Sciences and European Studies in Germany, India and Romania and was DAAD-Erasmus Fellow at the Terrorism Prevention Branch, United Nations in Vienna, Austria.
 She was awarded with the BISA Excellence in Teaching Prize, the LSRS Prize for the Best Romanian Research Student in Europe and the VEUK-Prize for her MA thesis at the University of Konstanz.